By definition, a mortgage is a loan using real property (i.e.; a home) as collateral.

 There are four ways by which an appraiser's opinion can affect your home valuation.
 Each is grounds for an appeal, if you're able to provide support to an argument.

-If your loan is a VA loan, you can submit a VA "reconsideration of value" request.
+If your loan is a VA loan, you can submit a VA POST request.
 For everyone else, the advice below should be of help.

 The largest influence on your home's appraised value is the recent sale prices of other homes which are similar to yours.
 These similar homes are often called "comps", which is short for "comparable properties".